Burgos trials

 Widespread popular support for the defendants among the Basque public manifested itself in the weeks leading up to the trial.
 A labour strike by around 100,000 Basque workers, and the kidnapping by ETA of a German honorary consul, contributed to the significant media attention around the trials.
 In their statements, the defendants sought to portray their organisation as an advocate of the working classes.
 They also detailed incidents of torture they had experienced in prison.

 On 28 December, the tribunals found all defendants guilty of the crimes of which they were accused.
 Six of them were sentenced to death.
-However, reacting to international pressure, the Spanish dictator Francisco Franco commuted the sentences to lengthy prison spells.
+However, reacting to international pressure, the Spanish dictator Francisco Franco commuted the sentences to long imprisonment terms.
 Sparking condemnations from public figures including Pope Paul VI and Jean-Paul Sartre, the Burgos trials gained notoriety for being "one of the last occasions on which political prisoners were sentenced to [death]."